btnguyenPersonal/edit/tasks.md

 - add filetree on left side, that has to be toggled open/closed, and allows you to just click through all the files really quick to see which one you want
     - fix status bar abstraction for calculating where to render stuff on the status bar (offset stuff)

-- fix history slowing down copy/pasting large diff (also look into what is really causing it)

 - ci' parse entire line to get actual strings instead of just between ' (maybe try out for a while)